-- 1. The Office of the Government oversees European policies, including implementing the BIK+ strategy. - 2.
-The Ministry of Interior and Police is responsible for the safety and prevention of criminality, including criminality in cyberspace. - 3.
-The Ministry of Education, Youth and Sports is in charge of digital skills and education of youth. - The National Cyber and Information Security Agency develops educational and preventive programs for children, youth and parents in the field of cybersecurity.
+- The Office of the Government oversees European policies, including implementing the BIK+ strategy. - The Ministry of Interior and Police is responsible for the safety and prevention of criminality, including criminality in cyberspace. - The Ministry of Education, Youth and Sports is in charge of digital skills and education of youth, while policies are often implemented by the National Pedagogical Institute.
+For instance, it currently implements two projects related to digital skills, cybersecurity and prevention online, and digital wellbeing. - The National Cyber and Information Security Agency develops educational and preventive programs for children, youth and parents in the field of cybersecurity.

 Furthermore, the Committee for Digital Education is responsible for the coordination of relevant stakeholders in the area of digital education under the Government Council for the Information Society.
 The Committee consists of representatives from several ministries, state institutions, the private sector, NGOs and other relevant stakeholders.
-Topics related to the BIK+ strategy, including well-being and cybersecurity in the context of digital skills development and efforts in relation to the national strategic plan Digital Czech Republic are the main focus areas of the Committee.
+Topics related to the BIK+ strategy, including well-being and cybersecurity in the context of digital skills development and efforts in relation to the national strategic plan for digital education under the Digital Czechia Strategy are the main focus areas of the Committee.